What is Chapter 13?

 What are my Chapter 13 Costs?

 The filing fee is the fee charged by the Bankruptcy Court at the time your petition is filed.
-There may be additional fees for amendments to schedules, court appearances, etc., which should be discussed directly with your attorney.
+There may be additional fees for amendments to schedules, court appearances, fees to reopen; etc., which should be discussed directly with your attorney.

 The attorney fee is legal fees that are agreed upon with your attorney and some, or all, may be paid through your plan.
 Your creditor(s)’ attorney may also be awarded fees by the Court for filing motions in your case.
 All attorney fees must be reviewed and approved by your Bankruptcy Judge before being paid through your plan.

 The Trustee’s costs for administering your case are paid from the funds you pay into your plan.
 The United States Code sets the maximum charge at ten percent (10%) of Trustee receipts.
 The percentage fee will vary during the life of your case, but the percentage is generally less than 10% and would not be more than 10% at any time.
-If your case is dismissed or converted to another chapter prior to confirmation, the Trustee will return to you funds on hand, less Court approved attorney’s fees and allowed Trustee’s fees.
+If your case is dismissed or If the case is converted to another chapter prior to confirmation, the trustee will file a "Notice of Funds on Hand" with the Court.
+If there is no objection, funds on hand will be returned to you, less allowed trustee’s fees.

 What are Trustee payments?